ArjunArun613/ArjunArun613/README.md

 ### Hi there 👋
-I'm Amith an undergraduate college student.
+I'm Arjun an undergraduate college student.
-DATA and WEB Enthusiast :zap:
+FSD and WEB Enthusiast :zap:

 <div align>